 One of my fav go-to’s includes Child’s Pose, also referred to as Balasana.
 This is a restorative yoga pose that helps brings calmness to your mind since your head (or more specifically, third eye) is placed on the floor.
 The inward fold of your body reminds your brain that you are in a safe spot.
 Instead of placing your hands directly on the floor, try to place them on your pup.
 Even if it’s just their paws.
 Let that soothing energy flow through them as well!

-The Lotus Pose (also called Padmasana) is another good yoga move where you can incorporate touching your pup with your hands.
-This pose you begin sitting down and by bending the knee.
-You then place your right foot on top of the left leg to rest where you should feel a nice stretch.
+The Lotus Pose (also called Padmasana) is a great yoga move where you can incorporate touching your pup with your hands.
+In this pose, you begin sitting down and by bending the knee.
+You then place your right foot on top of the left leg to rest, where you should feel a nice stretch.